 Machon Kaplan is a summer program for undergraduate students interested in Reform Judaism and social justice.
 Based in Washington, D.C., students work at diverse social justice organizations in the nationa's capital and participate in educational programs at the Religious Action Center with like-minded students.
 Applications for Summer 2015 are open until February 1.

-The Balfour Bricker Rabbinic Seminar and Fellowship program is designed specifically to help rabbis with their social action and social justice work.
-This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocactes using texts that motivated and inspired Rabbi Balfour Brickner.
-This is to help engage rabbis in multiple oppurtinities and to learn from experts and leaders in the field.
+The Balfour Bricker Rabbinic Seminar and Fellowship program is designed specifically to help rabbis with their social justice work.
+This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocactes using Jewish texts and advocacy training.

 The Eisendrath Legislative Assistant Program is a year-long fellowship for recent college graduates in every aspect of the RAC's work, from policy research, coalition building, programming for youth seminars, and more.
 Applications for the 2015-2016 program year are open until February 20, 2015.